Shi Xie: As a warlord in Jiao Province

 After Shi Xie sent his subordinate Zhang Min (張旻) to thank the Han central government and pay tribute in 207, the Han central government further promoted him to General Who Stabilises Distant Lands (安遠將軍), in addition to enfeoffing him as the Marquis of Longdu Village (龍度亭侯).
 Around the time, the Han Empire was in a state of chaos, as various warlords fought for power and territories in northern and central China.
 Jiao Province, being a remote province in southern China, was not caught up in the chaos.
 Shi Xie was effectively a warlord in control of Jiao Province even though he was still a nominal subject of the Han Empire.

 Around this time, Wu Ju got into conflict with Lai Gong and forced him out of Jiao Province.
 Sun Quan, the warlord who controlled the territories in the Jiangdong region bordering Jiao Province, appointed his subordinate Bu Zhi as the Inspector of Jiao Province to replace Lai Gong.
 Shi Xie led his followers to submit to Bu Zhi's governorship, while Wu Ju pretended to cooperate with Bu Zhi and harboured ill intentions.
 However, Bu Zhi sensed Wu Ju's intentions and managed to outwit and kill him.
 Sun Quan later appointed Shi Xie as General of the Left (左將軍) to honour him.
+In 210, the warlord Cao Cao, who controlled the Han central government, wanted to gain Shi Xie's support as an ally against Sun Quan, so he conferred the nine bestowments and other honours on Shi Xie in the name of Emperor Xian (the figurehead Han emperor under Cao Cao's control).